-Why?
-Well, because I’m a French toast snob, of course.
-If I’m gonna eat French toast for breakfast, it’s gotta be the best classic French toast.
+I’m a bit of a French toast snob.
+If I’m going to eat French toast for breakfast, it has to be the best classic French toast.
 Soft, fluffy white bread with lots of cinnamon and vanilla.
 Bonus points for fresh fruit and good quality butter.

 Do you crave perfectly made French toast?
 Like the kind you get in the best restaurants?
 I’m going to show you how it’s done.
 I have lots of great tips for how to make French toast perfectly and deliciously every time.

 Why You’ll Love this Easy Breakfast Recipe